nikosrossolatos/surge/README.md

 ##How to install

+You need to have installed [nodejs](https://nodejs.org/).
-Clone this repo to your machine.
-Run :
+Clone this repo to your machine and run
 ```shell
 npm install
 ```

-and you are done !

 ##Run